kunrex/Sugar.Lang/docs/README.md

 let: a = create Type();
 let: b = a; // creates a copy (even without explicitly using `create`)

-a.Modify(); // no copies are created, the original is modified but the copy created earlier is unchanged.
+a.Modify(); // the original is modified, the copy is unchanged.

 print(a.x) // prints 10
 print(b.x) // prints 0